Dumb00heavycoder/Obsidian-Notes/Python Notes/Week 11.md

 3)-[[02 Data frames and series basics]]
 4)- [[Introduction to Matplotlib]]

 Project(this is my own project i thought of while studying this week):- ask grok to make a csv file which will consist of planets, their moons, distance from sun, orbital period, rotation period, shape, mass, density, circumference, radius, surface gravity, escape velocity and surface temperature.
-Take all of this data and draw various important conclusions from it with pandas matplotlib and numpy.
+Take all of this data and draw various important conclusions from it with pandas matplotlib and numpy. try giving these planets grades, apply interesting and different filters